lanzv/SongChordsRecognizer/ACR_Pipeline/ReadMe.md

         "Key": [KEY DESCRIPTION],
         "BPM": [BPM VALUE],
         "ChordSequence": [LIST OF CHORDS],
-        "BeatTimes": [LIST OF BEAT TIMES IN SECONDS]
+        "BeatTimes": [LIST OF BEAT TIMES IN SECONDS], "BarQuarters": [NUMBER OF QUARTERS IN ONE BAR] }
-    }
     ```
     - Example